From January to September of this year, I published 26 blog posts.

 I enjoyed getting to cover a wider range of topics than I usually do.

 Because here’s the thing: when I was only publishing once every 14 days, I believed every single post had to be about my travels.
-As a result of my slow posting schedule (and the time I spent writing my book), I now have roughly two years’ worth of adventures to catch you up on.
+As a result of my slow posting schedule, I now have roughly two years’ worth of adventures to catch you up on.
 I could never justify writing resources about how I find cheap flights or how I back up my photos — things I’m asked all the time through email — because I didn’t feel as though I could use one of my two topics a month on something that wasn’t furthering my story.